brinecr/Character-Creation-Tool-API/README.md

 1. Monday: Back End Complete + Auth + as much documentation that I can
 1. Tuesday: Front-End
-1. Wednesday: Front-End (make sure front end is talking to back end properly) 1.Thursday: Make things pretty, clean things up (SCSS, CSS), add extra functionality (more monsters, other attributes to characters)
+1. Wednesday: Front-End (make sure front end is talking to back end properly)
+1. Thursday: Make things pretty, clean things up (SCSS, CSS), add extra functionality (more monsters, other attributes to characters)

 Quickly I learned that making Django work with the React template that I was using needed a bit of work.
 This really put me behind from the get-go and so I had to tailor the rest of the project accordingly.